TERMS AND CONDITIONS

 2.7.4 Data sets and mailing lists are supplied on license from date of supply and cannot be used after that period.
 The terms of the licences are:

-- Single-use license – users can only use data once for the specified purpose and this must be completed within 2 months of the date of order.
+- Single-use licence – users can only use data once for the specified purpose and this must be completed within one month of the date of order.

 - 12-month/subscription licence – users can hold and use the data supplied for 364 days after the date of order confirmation, unless another date is specified explicitly.
 Thereafter, the data licence must be renewed or all data must be removed from the users’ systems.